Approximation Power of Deep Neural Networks: an explanatory mathematical survey

 \Prologue{}

-Three major questions about deep neural networks include: \begin{enumerate} \item Approximation theory/property: Given a target function space and a neural network architecture, what is the best the network can do in approximating the target function?
-Are there function spaces in which certain neural network architectures can outperform other methods of approximation?
+Three key questions about deep neural networks, in the context of approximation, include: \begin{enumerate} \item {\textit{\textbf{Approximation Theory}}}: Given a target function space and a neural network architecture, what is the best the network can do in approximating the target function?
+Are there function spaces where certain neural network architectures outperform other methods of approximation?

-\item Learning process: Given a neural network architecture and a data set, how to efficiently train a generalizable network?
-How/when/why optimization techniques (such as stochastic gradient descent or random sampling) work?
+\item {\it Optimal Experimental Design}: Given a target function space, how can we effectively design the network architecture and generate data samples---by identifying and sampling from an optimal distribution---to achieve the best or near-best approximation with minimal computational effort?

-\item Optimal experimental design: How to choose/sample and generate data?
-How to achieve/construct the best (or close to best) approximation with the least amount of data and work? \end{enumerate}
+\item {\it Learning Process}: Given a neural network architecture and a data set, how can we efficiently train generalizable networks, and when do optimization techniques like stochastic gradient descent work?
+Are there alternatives to gradient-based optimization methods?